 - 2. All activities that lead to the acquisition of credits conclude with a form of assessment.
-This is expressed by commissions including the persons in charge of the activity, and is constituted according to the rules contained in the University Course Regulations. - 3.
+This assessment and the official result statement will be issued by the professor in charge of the subject that may work with a committee.
+The committee is formed in compliance with Teaching University Rule Book.
+The Faculty Dean will decide if a committee is necessary to complete the assessment. - 3.
 In the second cycle degree course, no more than 12 final exams or assessments can be planned.
 This number includes specific, related/supplementary and elective activities.
 Final examinations (or assessments) pertaining to elective activities are calculated as corresponding to a single unit, even when they give rise to multiple examinations or multiple assessments.
 The set of educational activities referred to in points c), d), e) of paragraph 5 of Art.
 10 of M.D.
 270/2004 are not included when calculating the number of final examinations or assessments; tests for these activities should in any case not exceed 5 in number, including the final test for conferment of the degree. - 4.
 In the case of subject courses structured in multiple integrated and co-ordinated modules, each entrusted to a different lecturer, the final overall assessment is decided on collectively by all the lecturers.
 Evaluation may be carried out in separate phases, including that for separate parts of the programme, and may also be conducted at different times provided that the overall final decision that results in the passing of the examination is made collectively. - 5.
 Examination dates are set during the semester, and the exams take place at the end of each subject course. - 6.
 For all subjects, regardless of the semester in which didactic activity has taken place, students are given an extra opportunity to sit examinations in September. - 7.
 The minimum number of examinations and the organization of any additional exams shall be governed by the following "Assessment modality" section, subject to the provisions of the University Course Regulations. - 8.
 The examinations in the different sessions are distributed according to a calendar coordinated by the Board of Teaching with the support of the office of the Faculty President. - 9.
 The calendar of examination dates, including all exam sessions and all the subjects held throughout the current academic year, is published on the Faculty website following the terms set out in Art.
 7. - 10.
 Once the calendar of examinations has been published, changes are not permitted except for cases of absolute necessity, which need to be documented by a written submission addressed to the Faculty President.
 In any event, an examination cannot be deleted and only in exceptional circumstances can be brought forward.